 Dextromethorphan

 Dextromethorphan (DXM) is used in many over-the-counter cough and flu medications.
-While it's very safe and nonaddictive to use as prescribed, it can be highly addictive and dangerous when taken in very large amounts.
+While it's considered safe and nonaddictive to use as prescribed, it can be highly addictive and dangerous when taken in very large amounts.

 Caution